hris69/discord-loggy/README.md

 ## How to setup .env file
 in this .env file paste your token in it and it automatically will be changed
 Remember: Never give your token to anyone, they can do bad things with it!
-Treat it like a important password!
+Treat it like an important password!
 The .env is here for you to secure your token

 ## Issues, Questions or else